Americastestkitchen/Americastestkitchen.github.io/_posts/2015-05-12-the-value-of-postmortems.markdown

 categories: culture engineering
 ---

-Things go wrong, especially in software.
-One of the more frustrating elements of software engineering is troubleshooting off-hour issues that seemingly happen randomly (i.e. no software changes on the system in question).
-Sometimes it's how you have integrated into a third-party vendor.
-Other times the internet as a whole is down due to some widespread DDoS attack.
-No matter the reason, I truly believe that every company should have a policy of creating postmortems for internal and possibly external use.

-## Difficulties
+It's 2am and your phone wakes you.
+Servers down.
+Sleepily, you muster the energy to get out of bed and start troubleshooting system issues and resolve them after two hours.
+You are able to go back to sleep for that extra beauty rest before going into work.
+Of course the moment you are in the office, everyone wants to know of your heroic deeds, from the steps needed to resolve the issue to the actual issue at hand.
+You painstakingly recount the root issue and the attempt to discuss the exact steps taken to solve it.
+Everyone is intently listening to your story when all of a sudden, you forget the order of operations needed to resolve the issue.

+Whether or not you forget the replication steps to solve the issue, this rather familiar scenario is where a postmortem can help your team.
+A postmortem would immediately disseminate the necessary information (asynchronously) reducing the need for this somewhat awkward group discussion.
+In addition, the engineer should be receiving [the highest of fives](http://media.giphy.com/media/Cp9cUJc4hgNvG/giphy.gif) for getting the business back online _AND_ appropriately documenting every step of the process.

+---

+## Shifting to a Blameless Cuture
-The largest obstacle to overcome is shifting the point of view of downtime from blame to being completely [blameless](https://codeascraft.com/2012/05/22/blameless-postmortems/).
-This shift _has to happen_ for postmortems to have any value to an organization.
+When considering postmortems for your company, one has to be mindful of maintaing a culture of being completely [blameless](https://codeascraft.com/2012/05/22/blameless-postmortems/).
+This _has to exist_ for postmortems to have any value to an organization.
 The main point of postmortems is to disseminate information and educate team members on specific issues that bring down systems.

-If blame is involved, it disincentivizes the entire structure of a postmortem and silos system knowledge into the few that tackle those issues.
+We want to break up those important system wide knowledge silos in as positive a fashion as we can.

+A real-world example:
+Greg had been working rather late one evening to ship a feature.
+He had accidentally left out the all important `:` in our `clock.rb` file causing all of our scheduled jobs to fail.
+This failure actually went undetected for an extra day or two as our error provider never picked up any errors (our clock process would not boot up).

+More often than not, Greg will more than likely already feel terrible for being the root contributor to the issue at hand.
+Adding a layer of blame to that is just not needed or warranted and may have negative effects on his professional development.

+For the sake of our postmortem, it also does not matter one bit that Greg was at fault for this issue.
+What matters is that the symptoms of the issue are correctly documented, the solution is well documented, and there are regression tests for this scenario (when applicable).

-## Benefits
+## Tools We Use
-At the very least, every engineer should write a detailed "report" about the downtime that took place.
-Screenshots are encouraged (we use a mix of NewRelic and Librato for pretty graphs).
-At America's Test Kitchen, we document the
-following:
-- Summary (what happened, symptoms)
-- How did the issue come to our attention?
-- Impact
-- Root cause
-- Short-term fix
-- Long-term fix
-- Related JIRA issue links

-The main benefit of a postmortem policy is information dissemination.
-Every engineer can be made aware of a set of symptoms for specific issues and make a determination as to the best course of action.
-In addition, postmortems can also serve as a historic basis to determine severity of issues and frequency of issues.
+We really enjoy using [discourse](https://github.com/discourse/discourse) for documenting everything that relates to our development processes, including our postmortems.
+It is honestly the perfect forum to allow for a team of developers to document all the things using the tools we know and love (i.e. Markdown).

-## Cons
+## Overcoming Hurdles
 There is a lot of overhead in writing postmortems, especially at 4am.
-An engineer has to be very mindful that they will be writing a postmortem after the downtime that includes a repeatable trace of commands, analysis of logs, etc. Writing a postmortem well after the events have transpired with little documentation can lead to incorrect diagnosis and misremembering the various analyses to determine the root cause of the issue.
+An engineer has to be very mindful that they will be writing a postmortem after the downtime that includes a repeatable trace of commands, analysis of logs, etc. Writing a postmortem well after the events have transpired with little documentation can lead to incorrect diagnosis and misremembering the various analyses performed to determine the root cause of the issue.

 It's paramount that the postmortem be written no later than 48 hours after the downtime.
 Analysis and command history get lost quickly, especially in the heat